 American diagnostic corporation pulse oximeter

-Best pulse oximeter made in USA: You can trust in American Diagnostic Corporation (ADC) pulse oximeter to get accurate readings from the comfort of your home.
+Best pulse oximeter made in the USA: You can trust an American Diagnostic Corporation (ADC) pulse oximeter to get accurate readings from the comfort of your home.

 What is American Diagnostic Corporation (ADC)?

-American Diagnostic Corporation (ADC) is one of the world’s premier manufacturers of medical diagnostic products, pulse oximeter, medical devices, medical sensors, oxygen saturation monitor, and accessories for the healthcare industry.
+American Diagnostic Corporation (ADC) is one of the world’s premier manufacturers of medical diagnostic products, pulse oximeters, medical devices, medical sensors, oxygen saturation monitors, and accessories for the healthcare industry.

 Today, the facility in Hauppauge, New York, houses corporate offices, customer service, quality control, manufacturing, and distribution departments.